-All productions have been well-received and supported by our community, providing much-needed pandemic relief through laughter and connection!
+All productions have been well-received and enthusiastically supported by our volunteers, sponsors and audiences through the gifts of connection and laughter.

-Having now mastered the super power of creative adaptability, CCCT is looking forward to growing our theatre community to bring the magic of the stage to West Kelowna for years to come.
+CCCT is excitedly looking forward to bringing the life-enhancing and community-building benefits of the performing arts to West Kelowna over the years to come.

 Crossing Creek Community Theatre